 Make It Easier to Work with Contractors

 It’s time again.
 You need to pay the 1099 contractors that work with your company.
-Before you cringe at the hours and logistics, know that tools such as vendor ACH payments, direct deposit, and online payment solutions can make this process much, much easier.
+Before you cringe at the hours and logistics, know that tools such as vendor ACH payments, direct deposit, and online payment solutions can make paying independent contractors much, much easier.

 Look at what you’ve got going now.

 You can’t improve without finding out what you’re doing now.
 After all, many processes are so organic, you don’t always question them.
-Even if it’s just a few steps jotted down on a napkin, it will help you pin down how you review and make vendor payments to contractors.
-Include notes about how long you feel each step takes and the areas frustrate you the most.
+Even if it’s just a few steps you jot down on a napkin, it will help you pin down how you review and make vendor payments of contractor invoices.
+Include notes about how long you feel each step takes and the areas that frustrate you the most.

 - Is the process entirely paper-based?

-- Is it spread out over multiple systems like email, spreadsheets, or online banking accounts?
+- Is it spread out over multiple systems like email, spreadsheets, online banking accounts, or QuickBooks?

-- How long does it take to complete the process from inception of an invoice to payment?
+- How long does it take to complete the process from inception of contractor invoices through payment?

 - How easy is it to locate contracts and past invoices?